Universal-Prototype Enhancing for Few-Shot Object Detection: Experiments

 \textbf{Analysis of the output descriptors.} In Eq. \eqref{eq2} and \eqref{eq5}, the output descriptors are fused as the input of the RPN and classifier.
 Next, we analyze the impact of the descriptors.
 Concretely, for Eq. \eqref{eq2}, we only take $F$ as the input of RPN and keep other components unchanged.
 For the 1-shot and 5-shot case, fusing the descriptors improves the performance by 2.7\% and 1.8\%.
 For Eq. \eqref{eq5}, we only take $\Psi_{c}(P)$ as the input of classifier and keep other components unchanged.
 For the 1-shot and 5-shot case, fusing the descriptors improves the performance by 2.1\% and 1.2\%.
 This shows fusing descriptors into the current features is helpful for improving the representation ability of the features.

-In Fig. \ref{fig6}, we show visualization results of $F$ and the output of $\Psi$ (see Eq. \eqref{eq2}).
+In Fig. \ref{fig80}, based on different shots, we show visualization results of $F$ and the output of $\Psi$ (see Eq. \eqref{eq2}).
 Here, we separately take $F$ and the output of $\Psi$ as the input of RPN.
-We can see that for the base (`Person' and `Dog') and novel (`Cow') categories, compared with $F$, the output of $\Psi$ contains more object-related information.
+We can see that for the base and novel categories, compared with $F$, the output of $\Psi$ contains more object-related information.
+Taking the 5-shot result as an example, the output of our method (the fourth image of the third row) contains more information about `Person' category.
 This further indicates fusing descriptors is helpful for enhancing the object-level information.